On the Interplay between Human Label Variation and Model Fairness: Analysis

 To test this, we introduce temperature scaling to \methname{SL}.
 Each class probability is proportional to the number of annotators that select the class raised to the power of $\frac{1}{\tau}$ where $\tau>0$ is the temperature.
 As $\tau\to0$, the most-voted class will have probability close to 1, resembling \methname{MV}.
 In contrast, the class distribution will reduce to uniform as $\tau\to\infty$, thereby weighting up the minority annotations.\footnote{In practice, distributions will be uniform over all most-voted classes as $\tau\to0$ and over selected classes as $\tau\to\infty$. } Standard \methname{SL} corresponds to $\tau=1$.

-\Cref{fig:results-alpha} shows when $\tau$ is small, performance and fairness are low.
-As $\tau$ increases, performance gradually climbs but peaks at $\tau=1$, then declines as $\tau$ grows further.
-In contrast, fairness improves as $\tau$ grows, then stabilises after peaking at $\tau=1$.
-These findings suggest minority annotations contain useful signals for fairness.\footnote{We offer a possible explanation in \Cref{sec:expl-minor-anns-TAG}.} Unsurprisingly, results show performance peaks at $\tau=1$ because the scaling is only applied to the train set, i.e. test ground truths are computed normally~($\tau=1$).
+We report how fairness changes as $\tau$ grows in \Cref{fig:results-alpha}.
+The figure shows that when $\tau$ is small, fairness is low.
+As $\tau$ increases, fairness improves and stabilises after peaking at $\tau=1$.
+These findings suggest minority annotations contain useful signals for fairness.
+We offer a possible explanation for this in \Cref{sec:expl-minor-anns-TAG} and leave the full investigation on this direction for future work.

+Unsurprisingly, the figure also shows that performance peaks at $\tau=1$.
+This is because the scaling is only applied to the train set, i.e. test ground truths are computed normally~($\tau=1$).